"Dragon Quest IX" - Grotto Exploring for Newbies

 Greetings, my dear readers, to my 38th article!

-As has become a certain habit for me recently, this hub is going to be about the RPG Dragon Quest IX.
+As has become a certain habit for me recently, this article is going to be about the RPG Dragon Quest IX.
 More specifically, I'm going to talk about grotto exploring.
 You may or may not have come across these dungeons during your travels, by way of treasure maps.
-I'm here to explain how to get treasure maps if you haven't gotten one already and also to explain what your party should look like by the time you start grotto exploring.
+I'm here to explain how to get treasure maps if you haven't gotten one already.
+I'll also explain what your party should look like by the time you start grotto exploring.

 Getting a Treasure Map

-There are four ways to get a treasure map, but two of them are inaccessible until you beat the game's main boss (if you're having trouble with him, the link to the article I wrote on how to beat him is this entire parentheses. :P).
+There are four ways to get a treasure map, but two of them are inaccessible until you beat the game's main boss (if you're having trouble with him, check out this article).